App version: 0.1.0

 There are both benefits and drawbacks to accessing emergency financing.

-Pros of an Emergency Loan
+Pros of Emergency Loans

 • Fast application: The application typically won’t take you hours to complete.
 Most can be completed in a single sitting.

 • Possible same-day deposit: When you provide a bank account, the money may be deposited the same business day that you apply for it.
-Some lenders may offer quick $4k loans.

 • Flexible loan terms: You may be able to choose your repayment plan for many emergency loans.